dask/dask-ml/docs/source/hyper-parameter-search.rst

    dask_ml.model_selection.IncrementalSearchCV
    dask_ml.model_selection.HyperbandSearchCV
    dask_ml.model_selection.SuccessiveHalvingSearchCV
+   dask_ml.model_selection.InverseDecaySearchCV

-These estimators act identically.
-The example will use :class:`~dask_ml.model_selection.HyperbandSearchCV`.
+These estimators all handle Dask arrays/dataframe identically.
+The example will use :class:`~dask_ml.model_selection.HyperbandSearchCV`, but it can easily be generalized to any of the above estimators.

 .. note::